scottyschup/ruby-curriculum/projects/twitter-client.md

 * `EndUser` should also have instance methods `dm(target_user, message)` and `tweet(message)`.

+NOTE: Set your twitter app to have read/write/dm access

 ## Extra Credit

 * Extend your `Status` class to add methods like `mentions` to extract